Modern YEAR THREE

 –Batman: The Long Halloween #8-9 by Jeph Loeb/Tim Sale (1997)

 May 12-June 21.
 On Mother’s Day, Batman visits with Calendar Man at Arkham Asylum, but the Dark Knight is too late to prevent the escape of Scarecrow.
+(Notably, Batman mentions Jonathan Crane having previously strangled his own mother to death, but since we’ll see her alive and well in the future, this can’t be true.
+Scarecrow’s mom being alive is either a retcon or Batman has bought into a false story about her death.
+Your headcanon call there.)
 Bruce then visits Crime Alley to pay tribute to his mother, but Gordon shows up with a warrant for his arrest.
 (The police think Bruce is linked to Carmine Falcone because Thomas Wayne saved Falcone’s father’s life long ago.)
-Bruce runs, but he is eventually nabbed, charged, and jailed.
-At the other side of the city, Sophia Gigante finds a connection between Holiday’s twenty-two caliber pistols and a shop in Chinatown.
-Sophia visits the shop, but Holiday has already been there.
+Bruce immediately runs from the cops, fleeing to his parents’ tombstone, which is incorrectly shown at what appears to be Crown Hill Cemetery, which is where Thomas and Martha Wayne were laid to rest in the Silver/Bronze Age but not in the Modern Age.
+A handful of Modern Age comics are guilty of making this major error, but, in current continuity, the Waynes are definitely buried in a family plot adjacent to Wayne Manor.
+In any case, Bruce is nabbed at his parents’ gravesite, after which he is charged and jailed.
+At the other side of the city, Sofia Falcone Gigante finds a connection between Holiday’s twenty-two caliber pistols and a shop in Chinatown.
+Sofia visits the shop, but Holiday has already been there.
 The owner is dead next to a .22 and some flowers.
-Bruce sits in jail for over a month before his trial begins in mid-June.
-The trial ends on Father’s Day—the jury acquits Bruce in minutes.
+Bruce sits in jail for over a month before his racketeering trial begins in mid-June.
+The trial ends on Father’s Day—the jury acquits Bruce in less than two minutes.
 On the same day, Holiday murders Sal Maroni’s father.
 Shaken to the bone, Maroni turns himself into police and is jailed.

 –FLASHBACK: From Legends of the Dark Knight #37.
 June.
 Batman visits Mercy Stone in the hospital shortly before her release.
 Mercy begs Batman to train her so that she can get revenge against the Cossack.
 Batman agrees to begin her training as soon as she is ready.